BatuhanTheFutureSoftwareDev/DSA210Project/README.md

 ## Project Overview

 This project aims to analyze the relationship between my personal Twitter engagement and significant socio-political and natural events, focusing on:
-1. The May 14th and 28th, 2023 presidential elections of Turkey.
+1. The May 14th, 2023 presidential elections of Turkey.
 2. The March 31st, 2024 municipal elections of Turkey.
 3. The February 6th, 2023 earthquake in Turkey.